DriveSpatial: A Benchmark for Spatiotemporal Intelligence in VLMs for Autonomous Driving

 DriveSpatial statistics.
 (Left) Sunburst view of 20 tasks under abilities Const.
 Unders.
 Reas.
 (Right) Scene-level diversity: nine weather conditions, three periods of day, seven scene types.

-DriveSpatial is built through a four-stage pipeline with human-in-the-loop verification at both the metadata and QA generation stages.
+A four-stage pipeline with human-in-the-loop verification at both the metadata and QA generation stages.

 Benchmark construction pipeline